serge-m/serge-m.github.io/content/2017/04/ssh-cheatsheet.md

 [Source](https://superuser.com/a/1010861)

+## No strict server checking
+To disable confirmation about unknown server fingerprints add this to command line:
+`-o StrictHostKeyChecking=no`

 ## Set correct permissions for .ssh directory
 You may get and error while connecting to ssh if you have wrond permissions for .ssh directory on server for a given user.